 The slides below were used in Kyle’s class and include Digital Whiteboard resources which differ from the slides used in Margaret’s class.

 It was a pleasure working with the group of soon to become Educators!
 If you’d like to explore anything related to teaching, learning and digital technology further, please be in touch or click the ‘Ask a Question’ link in this blog.
-Look for Eric in the foyer on Wednesdays or visit Janis or Yvonne in a drop in or workshop sometime this winter!
-Schedule here.

 Additional Resources